Mw3y/epfl-cs107-PokeMAN/README.md

     - Run away "RUN AWAY."
     - Attack : You can choose between the attacks of your Pokémon.
-Note that the power of the attacks, the Attack and Defense stats and the type of each Pokémons are considered in the damages calculation.
+Note that the power of the attacks, the Attack and Defense stats and the type of each Pokémon are considered in the damages calculation.

 ## Heal your Pokémon
 You can interact with the Pokémon assistant in the laboratory to have your Pokémon healed.